Home / World Of Warcraft / How to Solo the Mythic Dawn of the Infinite

 Q: What is the primary reward for soloing Dawn of the Infinite?

-A: The primary reward is quantum gear, which transforms into a random piece of transmog from past expansions.
-There’s also a chance to obtain a quantum mount from Chrono-Lord Deios.
+A: The main prize is quantum gear, which transforms into transmog from past expansions.
+There’s also a chance to get the rare Quantum Courser mount from Chrono-Lord Deios.

 Q: How important is the Corrosion debuff in the Blight of Galakrond fight?